 But Colman says there’s no reason to believe that the Americans aren’t doing the same things in other countries.
-Or that Canada is, for that matter.
+Or that Canada isn’t, for that matter.

-Clapper told Congress the agencies were not responsible for measuring the attacks’ effect on voter opinion.
+Clapper said the agencies were not responsible for measuring the attacks’ effect on voter opinion.

 Trump has said America should “move on” and cited WikiLeaks’ founder Julian Assange as dismissing the claims that Russia was behind the election hacking.
-Clapper and others at the hearing, however, said Assange is not credible.
+Clapper and others, however, told the senators Assange is not credible.

-Republican and Democratic senators alike came out in defence of the intelligence findings, raising the issue of whether the attacks should be considered an act of war and urging Trump to start taking them seriously.
+Republican and Democratic senators alike came out in defence of the intelligence findings, raising the issue of whether the attacks should be considered acts of war and urging Trump to take them seriously.

-“We should all, Republicans, Democrats, condemn Russia for what they did,” Republican Senator Lindsey Graham said on the weekend.
+“We should all—Republicans, Democrats —condemn Russia for what they did,” said Republican Senator Lindsey Graham.
 “Most Republicans are condemning what Russia did.
 And to those who are gleeful about it: You’re a political hack.
 You’re not a Republican.
 You’re not a patriot.”